-In fiscal year 2018, the College implemented GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (OPEB).
+The College reports its share of OPEB liability in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions (OPEB).
 This Statement requires the College to recognize its proportionate share of the state's actuarially determined OPEB liability with a one-year lag measurement date similar to GASB 68.